supriya-s-jadhav/AWS-Certifications/1.AWS Cloud Practitioner/KeyPointsBeforeExam.md

 * AWS Systems Manager can be used to manage fleets of EC2 instances and VM.
 A piece if software is installed on each VM.
 It can be both inside AWS and on-premise.
 * Run command is used to install, patch, uninstall software.
 You can use CloudWatch to have view of your AWS dashboard.

+## Different Pricing Models

+* Capex vs Opex: Capex i.e. Capital Expenditure meaning paying up front.
+It's a fixed and sunk cost.
+Opex i.e. Operational Expenditure where you pay for what you use.
+* 5 Pricing policies:
+    1. Pay as you go
+    2. Pay less when you reserve
+    3. Pay even less per unit by using more AWS resources
+    4. Pay even less as AWS grows
+    5. Custom pricing
+* Understanding 3 fundamental drivers of cost with AWS : <b>Compute, Storage, Data OutBound</b>
+* Start early with cost optimization
+* Maximize the power of flexibility: You can choose and pay for exactly what you need and no more.
+No contract required with few exceptions.
+*